-The Government will evaluate technical submissions in accordance with the criteria described herein and award a cooperative agreement to the eligible, qualified, and responsible applicant whose submission is determined to be most likely to be successful.
+The Government will evaluate technical submissions Applications meeting requirements in the initial screening will be evaluated in accordance with the criteria described herein and the Government will award a cooperative agreement to the eligible, qualified, and responsible applicant whose submission is determined to be most likely to be successful.
 The Government will not award a cooperative agreement to an applicant whose submission contains a deficiency.